 Manning's number to be retired during fall ceremony in Indy

-He spent his first 13 seasons in Indy, where he won four MVP Awards and his first Super Bowl title.
-Manning retired after winning another championship with the Denver Broncos.
+Manning spent his first 13 seasons in Indy, where he won a record four MVP awards and his first Super Bowl title.
+He retired after winning his second title, and a fifth MVP award with the Broncos.

 For more NFL coverage: http://www.pro32.ap.org and http://www.twitter.com/AP-NFL .